react-navigation/react-navigation.github.io/versioned_docs/version-6.x/auth-flow.md

 sidebar_label: Authentication flows
 ---

-Most apps require that a user authenticate in some way to have access to data associated with a user or other private content.
+Most apps require that a user authenticates in some way to have access to data associated with a user or other private content.
 Typically the flow will look like this:

 - The user opens the app.
 - The app loads some authentication state from encrypted persistent storage (for example, [`SecureStore`](https://docs.expo.io/versions/latest/sdk/securestore/)).